mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 mistakes**.

 ## Outcome

-The project was a success: we assembled a high-quality multilingual dataset with over **X trillion tokens**.
+We successfully assembled a high-quality multilingual dataset with more than **X trillion tokens**.
-We also managed to design, develop and run the data pipeline on time and on budget: Aleph Alpha didn't have to delay their training schedule by a single day.
+The data pipeline was also designed, developed and ran on time and on budget – Aleph Alpha didn't have to delay their training schedule by a single day.
 The data was ready to go by the time the GPU cluster was available.

-We look forward to working together again in the future!